dave-cheever/Conforme-V2/README.md

     - Runtime stack: Node.js
     - Version: 14 LTS
     - Location: UK South
+- Click the **Next: Hosting >** button in the top menu
+- Select "Linux" as operating system
 - Go to the **Review + create** tab
 - Read it carefully and make sure everything is correct, then click on the **Create** button